 - Plenty of interactive learning materials (quizzes, programming assignments, etc)

-- You can audit the course for free (without certificate)
+- You can audit the course for free (without a certificate)

 - Can get expensive if you take your time learning